Communication Styles in Relationships: What Works & What Doesn’t

 To get what they want, they will use bullying and intimidation.
 Aggressive partners are prone to yelling.
 Name-calling is another staple.

-In public, the aggressive partner will often put the less aggressive partner down.
-They will criticize them or even humiliate them in front of their friends.
+In public, the aggressive partner will often criticize the less aggressive partner or even humiliate them in front of their friends.
+When confronted about their communication style, they will turn defensive.

 Occasionally, they will experience shame or guilt after an outburst.
 But this never lasts.
 The next explosion is just around the corner.